 Elements of Production

-Taught by a stage manager with many years’ experience in dance, this course provides an overview of the fundamental elements of theatrical production for the stage, including an introduction to technical definitions and theatrical terminology.
+This course provides an overview of the fundamental elements of theatrical production for the stage, including an introduction to technical definitions and theatrical terminology.

 Students become familiar with stage management, sound production, and production management; they also participate in a workshop on lighting techniques.
 General theatrical safety principles are addressed, and students become familiar with job descriptions for a variety of positions in theatre.